WholeCoder/rlstools/README.md

 # rlstools

-In order to run these scripts you need to set the
+In order to run these scripts you need to add these to your .bashrc file:

-RLSPATH=rlstools direcotry
+export RLSPATH=rlstools direcotry
 and

-PATH=$RLSPATH:$PATH
+export PATH=$RLSPATH:$PATH
 and

-PYTHONPATH=rlstools directory
+export PYTHONPATH=rlstools directory

 You will also need to install the yaml plugin: